crynxmartinez/car-booking/GHL-SETUP.md

 When a user completes a booking:
 - Contact is created/updated in GHL with:
   - Name, Email, Phone
-  - Custom fields: car, booking_date_and_time, booking_time, driver, price, booking_reference
+  - Custom fields: car, booking_date_and_time, booking_time, driver, price, booking_reference, patient_phone_number
   - Tag: `pending review - car`
+- User receives success message with WhatsApp instructions
+- WhatsApp automatically opens with pre-filled message "car"

 ### 2. Status Changes (Kanban)
 When you drag a booking card to a different column: